why EQT Corporation [EQT] is a Good Choice for Investors After New Price Target of $15.14

-EQT Corporation [NYSE: EQT] surged by $0.73 during the normal trading session on Friday and reaching a high of $15.11 during the day while it closed the day at $15.03.
-EQT Corporation stock has also gained 12.67% of its value over the past 7 days.
-However, EQT stock has inclined by 135.21% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 71.77% and gained 37.89% year-on date.
+EQT Corporation [NYSE: EQT] plunged by -$0.5 during the normal trading session on Thursday and reaching a high of $15.395 during the day while it closed the day at $14.67.
+EQT Corporation stock has also gained 2.59% of its value over the past 7 days.
+However, EQT stock has inclined by 111.38% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 61.39% and gained 34.59% year-on date.

 Here’s what leading stock market gurus have to say about EQT Corporation [EQT]: